This post was most recently updated on November 30th, 2021

 You can make your own advent calendar very easily.
 Set up a simple string with an envelope for each day.
 Fill the envelope with a card with each day’s activity on it.

-All the activities above can all be included, as well at the kids end of year recitals, a special meal, visitors and crafts.
+All the activities above can all be included, as well at the kids end of year recitals, a special meal, making and handing out Christmas cards, visitors and crafts.

 7) Be Prepared